SoftLaunch/Arduino-MOS/README.md

 **MOS_Suspend(tcb)**

 Suspend the task.
-Only a MOS_Resume will aktivate the task again.
+Only a MOS_Resume will activate the task again.

 **MOS_Resume(tcb)**